 From 1959-61, the school briefly became the State University College of Education at Cortland (SUCE) before the SUNY Board of Trustees finally settled on State University College at Cortland (SUCC).
 Cortland State remained a widely used shortened version but was countered by the use of Cortland College in the 1980s and early 1990s.

-Since 1996, the College has officially referred to itself as SUNY Cortland, a name that pays homage to the power of the State University of New York, the most comprehensive university system in the United States, as well as to the illustrious 140-year history of Cortland and its alumni, faculty, staff and students.
+Since 1996, the university has officially referred to itself as SUNY Cortland, a name that pays homage to the power of the State University of New York, the most comprehensive university system in the United States, as well as to the illustrious 140-year history of Cortland and its alumni, faculty, staff and students.

-The College will continue to use SUNY Cortland exclusively as the shortened version of its full official name, State University of New York College at Cortland, to solidify the Cortland brand and to negate any public confusion that may arise from using multiple names to describe the same institution.
+The university will continue to use SUNY Cortland exclusively as the shortened version of its full official name, State University of New York College at Cortland, to solidify the Cortland brand and to negate any public confusion that may arise from using multiple names to describe the same institution.